enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/develop/email-control.md

 }
 ```

-When this is done the Email Control Type should show up in the toolbox, otherwise you might need to go to "Administration -> (Workspace)" and configured the Allowed Email Controls.
+When this is done the Email Control Type should show up in the toolbox, otherwise, you might need to go to "Administration -> (Workspace)" and configure the Allowed Email Controls.

 We also need to add translations for our email editor so that we get a nice name in the UI.
 Create the folder `App_Plugins/NewsletterStudioCustom/Lang` and put a file called `en-US.xml` inside this directory.
 Use the following content: